Review was updated on 29th of July, 2019

 What Makes Barefoot Broadband Unique?

 Subscribing to a long contract which promises ‘all inclusive’ deals with a bunch of bells and whistles thrown in used to be the only way Aussies could get good quality broadband.
 And while there are still loads of plans like that – including some excellent bundles – Barefoot has gone the other way.
 They offer unlimited internet without the fuss of a long-term contract.
 Barefoot’s options are organised according to speed, which means there’s the perfect plan for everyone.

 While the NBN continues to be rolled out across Australia, there are plenty of people who are still not yet NBN eligible.
 And while a fair amount of other providers have already dropped their offerings to ADSL users, Barefoot has kept their ADSL plans going.
 From light internet users to serious streamers, Barefoot Broadband has enough options so that everyone’s happy.
 And while they’re light on bundles, they’ve also got great home phone options so that all of your telecommunications needs are taken care of.

-If your address is NBN eligible, Barefoot Broadband gives you four plans to choose from: Lite, Mid, Max and Ultra.
-All come with zero contracts, no activation fees and no fees to change plans – which is perfect if you want to down or upgrade your existing package .
-The plans differ in speed, starting at Basic Evening Speed (10MBPS) for the Lite plan – which suits internet users who read news and check emails, but won’t be suited to larger households or fans of streaming.
-The Mid plan runs at 19MBPS, which is slightly faster but still not great for streamers.
-The Max plan, at 39MBPS, is good for moderate to above average internet users – i.e. including streaming and gaming.
-The final plan – Ultra – is at Premium Evening Speed (79MBPS) has some serious bite, particularly when you don’t need a contract.
+If your address is NBN eligible, Barefoot Broadband gives you three plans to choose from Lite, Max, and Ultra.
+All come with zero contracts, no activation fees, and no fees to change plans – which is perfect if you want to down or upgrade your existing package.
+The plans differ in speed, starting at Basic Evening Speed (10MBPS) for the Lite plan – which suits internet users who read news and check emails but won’t be suited to larger households or fans of streaming.
+The Max plan, at 42MBPS, is good for moderate to above-average internet users – i.e. including streaming and gaming.
+The final plan – Ultra – is at Premium Evening Speed (83MBPS) has some serious bite, particularly when you don’t need a contract.